Updated on 2024-09-27 GMT+08:00

 1. Set Secret.

-Namespace is the namespace of the container where the component instance is deployed when creating and deploying a component.
-It cannot be changed.
+Namespace is the namespace of the container where the component instance is located and cannot be changed.

 Click Use Existing Secret to select the secret in the namespace of the container where the component instance is located.